 Why did USAA stop offering student loans?

-USAA discontinued its student loan products in 2016 after ending its partnership with Wells Fargo.
+USAA stopped offering student loans in 2016 after ending its partnership with Wells Fargo.
 The company chose to refocus on its core banking, insurance, and lending services rather than continue offering education loans.

 Who services USAA student loans now?